oniksan/weprex/README.md

 Support for new protocols and features will be introduced:
 - when used by the author for personal purposes
 - with sufficient demand for this software from users
-- upon request of users when providing the necessary documentation and/or devices.
+- upon request of users when providing the necessary documentation and/or devices

+## Contacts
+Any suggestions and requests:
+- Сreate pull requests
+- Or send an e-mail: weprexsoft@gmail.com

 ## Manual
 Will be presented in the near future.